Skip to main content

 Our patient was a 75-year-old asymptomatic man who had a small cancer on his back and was scheduled for surgery under general anesthesia.
 The patient had treated hypertension, hyperlipidemia, diabetes, and a history of smoking.
 When asked, he could not recall having chest discomfort or shortness of breath, either at rest or with activity.
 Moreover, he was not sure about the events leading to his surgical diagnosis, but he was scheduled for a liposarcoma resection sometime in the next month, pending completion of his cardiac work-up.
 Cardiovascular risk assessment (for anesthesia) was complicated by his inability to describe his physical activity level.
 For this reason, a nuclear stress test was performed and showed a mixed result, with a negative perfusion scan but a markedly positive ECG with ST depressions 2-3 mm during adenosine infusion.
 He was then referred to the cardiac cath lab for coronary angiography.

 For most patients coming to the cath lab, we presume that they will understand the explanation of the procedure and can give informed consent.
 However, this is not always true.
-Some patients may have trouble understanding what will happen, particularly if they have Alzheimer’s disease, senile dementia, a stroke, or other conditions that reduces their mental abilities (capacity).
+Some patients may have trouble understanding what will happen, particularly if they have Alzheimer’s disease, senile dementia, a stroke, or other conditions that reduce their mental abilities (capacity).
 To give informed consent, the patient must have the ability to make a legal decision, called competence, and the ability to understand the information and make a rational choice based on the medical information and options presented (consent, terms to be discussed below).
 If the patient does not have capacity, another person with the patient’s power of attorney to make medical decisions will be required to provide the consent for the procedure.

 Before every procedure, I speak with the patient, usually in the procedure area while the nurses perform their intake assessment and preparatory tasks (shaving, intravenous line, ECG leads, etc.).
 By this time, the consent form has been explained and signed.
 [NB: We discussed when and who should obtain the informed consent in these pages several years ago.1].